lgorissen/k4d/lab 26/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 26$
 ```

-**Clean up?!**
+## 26.3 Clean up?!

 You can do some additional tests, to check how the Persistent Volume behaves when the Persistent Volume Claim is deleted.
-It is different as for the StorageClass standard, the Retain Policy is **delete**...:
+It is different from the StorageClass standard, as the Retain Policy is **delete**...:

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 26$ kubectl delete pod terra10-transporter